CEOP REPORT ABUSE BUTTON

 This school is committed to protecting children and young people and working with partners to stop domestic abuse.

-Staff training The statutory guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
+The statutory guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
 The Home Office has developed a core training product for this purpose – Workshop to Raise Awareness of Prevent (WRAP).
-All staff who have regular face to face contact with our pupils have received this training from the Senior Leadership Team.
+All staff who have regular face to face contact with our pupils have received this training from the head teachers.

 Important contact details